stevens-textmining/HateModerate/README.md

-- Step 2: Testing Fine-tuned `roberta-base` models with following test collections, they can be accessed in folder `fine_tune/datasets/testing`:
+- Step 2: Testing Fine-tuned `roberta-base` models and OpenAI's Moderation API with following test collections, they can be accessed in folder `fine_tune/datasets/testing`:
     - The testing fold of HateModerate;
     - The 3 testing datasets of CardiffNLP;
     - HateCheck, a dataset for independent out-of-domain capability tests of hate speech.